rocketgram/rocketgram-template/README.md

 # Template of bot with Rocketgram

-This is template repo for using to create and run your first bot with [Rocketgram framework](https://github.com/rocketgram/rocketgram).
+This is the template repo for using to create and run your first bot with [Rocketgram framework](https://github.com/rocketgram/rocketgram).
 This also demonstrates how to use the framework.